 Another common setting for yellow diamonds, especially at King of Jewelry, is a halo setting with a white gold band.
 White gold tends to be more popular for settings with yellow stones simply because yellow gold can be too much yellow.
 A white gold band lets its yellow diamond shine front and center!

 If radiant or cushion cut are not your style, no worries!
-Browse King of Jewelry's collection to see more settings such as pear shape, emerald cut, heart shape, trillion cut, oval cut, round cut, asscher cut, etc.
+Browse King of Jewelry's collection to see more settings such as pear shape, emerald cut, heart shape, trillion cut, oval cut, round cut, Emerald cut, etc.

 Famous Yellow Diamonds